 The parties to the agreement shall successively tighten their commitments and renew or update them every five years.
 This is done in national climate plans (NDC).
 COP26 in Glasgow was the first climate meeting after Paris where countries were expected to do this.
 Next year, new NDCs will be submitted.

-Part of the agreement deals with increasing the ability to adapt to negative effects and handle damages and losses resulting from climate change.
+Part of the agreement deals with increasing the ability to adapt to the negative effects and manage damages and losses that occur as a result of climate change.

 A fundamental idea in the agreement is that countries that have the best conditions should take the lead and that industrialized countries should provide support to developing countries.
 This should be done through climate financing, technology transfer, and capacity building.